Most notices have a 30-day deadline — act fast

 Based in Jaipur, serving clients in Bengaluru Rural and across all of India via WhatsApp and e-proceedings.

-easevalue advisors has built its Section 143(1) Notice practice around a clear positioning: be the firm that Bengaluru Rural taxpayers can call when the stakes are real and the deadline is tight.
-Our differentiators are practical, not promotional.
+easevalue advisors has built its Section 143(1) Notice practice to be the firm Bengaluru Rural taxpayers call when stakes are real and deadlines are tight.
 We've handled 500+ matters over 15+ years with a 99+% positive outcome rate.
-We bring an integrated team of chartered accountants and tax advocates, so you don't need to coordinate between separate firms for the accounting and legal sides of your case.
-Our fee structure is transparent and engagement-letter based — no hourly billing surprises, no hidden charges.
-We use a secure client portal for document sharing, so your sensitive financial documents don't move over WhatsApp or email.
-We commit to specific deliverable dates in writing, and we honour them.
-For Bengaluru Rural matters, we add jurisdictional familiarity: we know the local commissionerate's typical scrutiny patterns, recent Bangalore ITAT precedents that affect your case, and the Karnataka High Court's current trends on contentious tax issues.
-None of this is marketing fluff — it's working knowledge built through repeated engagement with the same forums, year after year.
-And finally, we maintain confidentiality.
-Your tax matters are handled by a small, named team, not passed around or outsourced.
-The same person who takes your initial call is the one who follows your matter through to closure.
+Our integrated team of CAs and tax advocates means you don't coordinate between separate firms for accounting and legal sides.
+Fee structure is transparent with engagement letters — no hourly billing surprises.
+We use a secure client portal for document sharing — your sensitive documents don't move over WhatsApp.
+For Bengaluru Rural matters, we bring familiarity with the CIT Bengaluru's scrutiny patterns, recent Bangalore ITAT precedents, and the Karnataka High Court's current trends.
+Your matter is handled by a small, named team — the same person who takes your initial call follows your matter through to closure.

 Common Questions